Date Visited: 21st December 2010

 #1: Splendid and bustling Fengjia Night Market (逢甲夜市)

 Once is never enough.
-And this applies to Fengjia Night Market (逢甲夜市) in Taichung County which I went five years ago.
+And this apply to Fengjia Night Market (逢甲夜市) in Taichung County which I went five years ago.
 With only an hour given by the organised travel agent to explore and venture this splendid and bustling night market, it was indeed short and rush visit.
 Couldn't enjoy as much as I want, hence I decided to go again for the second time.
 Turned out, I went back again for third times this year.
 Third time to Taiwan, third time to Fengjia Night Market (逢甲夜市).

-Night market in Taiwan is not mainly about shopping clothing, shoes, accessories and so on but what attract visitors to here is ultimately for street food hunting.
+Night market in Taiwan is not mainly about shopping for trendy clothing, shoes, accessories and so on but what attract visitors to here is ultimately for street food hunting.
 Claimed to be the largest night market in Taiwan, there are wide selections of food and local snacks to enjoy in Fengjia Night Market.
 Most of the vendors start their business as early as 5 pm to as late as 1 am.
 Therefore when come to choosing where to stay in Taichung, I would prefer to stay nearby this market instead of nearby Taichung Railway Station.

 One thing about me when comes to travelling is I rarely have a list of what and where to eat.
 I just eat whatever it's cheap, hygiene and most importantly, it suits my taste.
 So most of the photos below are what Boyfie and I managed to try: